Help save 11,800 lives by May 31!

 “Geremy said, ‘The first thing you need to realize is that kids are always a blessing.
 Always.
 They’re gifts from God.’
 And the second thing he said was, ‘Kids value relationships, not stuff.’”

-Encouraged by God’s Promises
+Encouraged by God’s promises

 Greg already knew, already believed, everything Geremy said, but hearing it out loud made all the difference.
 His kids were loved and cared for.
 The couple’s choice to welcome each new blessing would not doom them to a life of poverty.

-Geremy encouraged Greg to post verses around their home highlighting God’s promises about offspring and to list the things they treasured about each child.
-He assured Greg that the problem wasn’t with him as a father to be, but with a culture that says 1.9 children is ideal, and anything more than three is, “What were you thinking?!”
+Geremy assured Greg that the problem wasn’t with him as a father to be, but with a culture that says 1.9 children is ideal.
+The current culture responded to any number more than three children with, “What were you thinking?!”

 Greg and Fonda stopped listening to what the culture says about the size of their family.
 They now have seven blessings—four boys and three girls—and remain open to more.
 Greg describes life in their home as organized chaos and constant mayhem, yet it’s also a lot of fun, and no one is ever lonely.
-Preparing for fatherhood stopped being stressful and became a joy.

 “We tell our kids that they are our special treasure from God,” Greg says.
 “Our home is filled with joy.”